FAQs - Homes

 Will the National Park increase development pressures on neighbouring areas?

-NPs are not against development; they approve a higher percentage of planning applications, and do so faster, than other local authorities.
-This is because NPAs work with local communities and others to achieve appropriate development in the right places.
+National Parks are not against development; they have a duty to “respond proactively to local housing needs” including for affordable homes, and they approve a higher percentage of planning applications than other local authorities.
+This is partly because they work closely with local communities, landowners and others (for example, promoting and supporting neighbourhood planning and offering pre-application advice) to achieve appropriate development in the right places.

 Will the NP use the Neighbourhood and Local Plans that have been developed or start afresh with a new plan?